noodlecollie/v2mp/V2MP.md

 ## CPU

-The CPU is 16-bit.
+The CPU is 16-bit and little-endian.
 It contains the following registers:

 * A program counter (`PC`)
 * A status register (`SR`)